adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 - tensorflow
 ---

-### Running your code inside of Docker container can save you from installing, sometimes very complex tree of dependencies on your local computer.
+### Running your code inside of Docker container can save you from installing, sometimes very complex, tree of dependencies on your local computer.

-##### Basics
+##### Introduction

-Following post presents few steps, that will allow you to run your applications / scripts in an interactive way inside of the Docker container.
+Following post presents a few steps, that will allow you to run your applications / scripts in an interactive way inside the Docker container.

 First let's look at the general command for running Docker containers:

 `docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]`

-I think, the easiest example of running our code (in this case 'echo' command) is:
+Using this commmand we can run our first example which in this case is `echo` command:

 `docker run alpine echo 'hello world'`